mjgriffin1113/vanity-num-generator/README.md

 - KeepExistingOptions: [won, one]

 Ensure `Return parameters to client` under Fulfillment section is checked for both intents\
-Build and publis the bot, and remember to add it to the contact flow settings on the Amazon Connect service (in AWS console, not AC portal)
+Build and publish the bot, and remember to add it to the contact flow settings on the Amazon Connect service (in AWS console, not AC portal)

 ## Local and Automated Testing